 Significance rating (importance) of the associated impacts embraces the notion of extent and magnitude, but does not always clearly define these since their importance in the rating scale is very relative.
 For example, the magnitude (i.e. the size) of area affected by atmospheric pollution may be extremely large (1000 km2) but the significance of this effect is dependent on the concentration or level of pollution.
 If the concentration is great, the significance of the impact would be HIGH or VERY HIGH, but if it is diluted it would be VERY LOW or LOW.
-Similarly, if 60 ha of a grassland type are destroyed the impact would be VERY HIGH if only 100 ha of that grassland type were known.
-The impact would be VERY LOW if the grassland type was common.
-A more detailed description of the impact significance rating scale is given in Table 10-1 below.
+Similarly, if 60 ha of a grassland type are destroyed the impact would be VERY LOW if the grassland type was common.
+A more detailed description of the impact significance rating scale is given in Table 11-1 below.